rgehrsitz/rex/docs/ENGINE_AUDIT.md

 and test it, or remove priority from the accepted language.
 Correct the README, schema, examples, and config documentation either way.

+**Resolution (2026-08-30):** priority remains part of the language.
+The JSON parser applies priority 10 only when the field is omitted and preserves an explicit zero.
+Bytecode format 3 stores priority in each rule-execution-index entry, and the runtime stably sorts each fact's candidates once at load time: lower values execute first and source order breaks ties.
+Runtime regression coverage verifies both the index order and observed action order.
+Version-2 artifacts must be recompiled because their execution semantics did not honor priority.

 ### REX-008: structurally valid bytecode can have invalid jump semantics

 The bytecode decoder checks instruction framing but not that jump targets land